RuchikaShrivastava/bitly/README.md

 ##  About Framework
 This repo contains cypress framework for testing of QRCodeMonkey website

+## Prerequisite
+This framework is built on nodev12 and npmv6

 ##  Where are Tests
 Tests are present in cypress/integration/ folder.